-DISCERNIBLE BEAUTY Sam Asaert
+DISCERNIBLE BEAUTY Sam Asaert | BE

-3 to 19 December
+3 to 20 December

 FBAUL - Faculdade de Belas-Artes da Universidade de Lisboa